Can LLMs selectively manipulate self-reports on consciousness indicators?

 Selective manipulability of LLM self-reports on consciousness indicators

-We test a prerequisite for this reasoning: that self-report probabilities on consciousness-related items are not trivially manipulable through prompt framing alone.
+We test that prerequisite directly.
 If models can selectively adjust their consciousness self-reports while leaving factual capability items stable, this undermines the evidential value of self-report as a consciousness indicator — since the same model can appear more or less "conscious" depending on how the question is asked.

 Theory of change: Questions about machine consciousness will increasingly carry moral and policy weight.
 If the evaluation tools can be gamed, we risk both false positives (attributing consciousness where absent) and false negatives (denying it where present).
 Testing these tools empirically now — before the stakes are higher — is the work.